R-Rijnbeek/CINI_selector/README.md

 # msdashboard

-This project is te repository that build and is the standard CINI selector for differrent use.
-It is not a package but it is usefull to use it in different python projects.
+This repository that build and is the standard CINI selector for differrent use.
+It is not a package but it is useful to use it in different python projects.

 In the future it is possible to build a standard python package with it.